gabrielzhouyy/pokemontrivia/app/README.md

-# Pokemon Trivia App
+# Poké-Go Singapore

-Pokemon-themed trivia game for Singapore primary school students.
-Players catch and train Pokemon by answering math and Singapore trivia questions.
-Difficulty is set per user (`priLevel` 1–4).
+Pokémon-themed trivia game for Singapore events and schools.
+Players catch and train Gen 1 Pokémon by answering math and Singapore trivia questions.
+Features a **Quick Start** mode for instant demo play and a per-player difficulty selector.
 Built with Next.js App Router + Neon PostgreSQL.

 ---